Published 6th April 2023

 the role of hormones in hair texture

-Before we dive into the specifics of how menopause can change your hair texture, let's first discuss the role of hormones in hair health.
-Specifically, the female hormone estrogen plays a crucial role in maintaining healthy hair.
+Before we dive into the specifics of how menopause can change your hair texture, let's first discuss how the female hormone estrogen plays a crucial role in maintaining healthy hair.

 Another way that menopause can change hair texture is by causing hair to become thinner or finer.